MMMikeM/DND-Campaign/project/rules/2-character.md

 Your Class defines *how* your character channels magical power and approaches challenges.
 It provides your core archetype and mechanical framework.

-1. **Review the Classes:** Read through the descriptions in **Section 3: Classes**.
-Pay attention to the **Key Ability** score – ideally, this should match the ability where you placed your +3 modifier in Step 2.2.
+1. **Review the Classes:** Based on the table below, select a classs.
+    - The **Key Ability** score should ideally match the where you placed your +3 modifier in Step 2.2.
 Choose the Class that best fits your Character Concept.
+More information on classes can be found in **Section 3: Classes**.
 2. **Note Your Class Benefits:** Your chosen class determines:
     - Your **Key Ability** score
     - Your **Unique Spell** (that only your class can access)